Directed evolution makes useful enzymes

 - To remove the HIV virus from infected people.
 See article in Scientific American Designer enzyme cuts HIV out of infected cells.

 - To make drug or biofuel manufacturing processes more environmentally friendly.
-See US company Codexis article on Green chemistry.
+See US company Codexis.

 - To make industrial syrups, like corn syrup.